sirixdb/sirixdb.github.io/transactional-cursor-api.md

 The `FilterAxis` optionally takes more than one filter.
 The filter either is a `NameFilter`, to filter for names as for instance in elements and attributes, a value filter to filter text nodes or a node kind filter (`AttributeFilter`, `NamespaceFilter`, `CommentFilter`, `DocumentRootNodeFilter`, `ElementFilter`, `TextFilter` or `PIFilter` to filter processing instruction nodes).

-In JSON object records have names and all value-nodes can be filtered by a value filter.
+In JSON object records have names and all value nodes can be filtered by a value filter.
 Node kind filters are `ObjectFilter`,`ObjectRecordFilter`, `ArrayFilter`, `StringValueFilter`, `NumberValueFilter`, `BooleanValueFilter` and `NullValueFilter`.

 It can be used as follows for XML resources: